Sunday, 11 Aug 2013 — Friday, 16 Aug 2013

 Student rate £135

 Discount Student rate £120 (if paid in full by 1 May)

 |Shura Lipovsky (Amsterdam)

-This is Shura’s fourth year as Director of the Golden Peacock, Yiddish Song School (formerly Tumbala!).
+This is Shura’s eighth year as Director of the Golden Peacock, Yiddish Song School (formerly Tumbala!).
 Shura Lipovsky is one of the world’s most renowned singers of Yiddish/Jewish repertoire.
 A native of the Netherlands, she studied singing at the Rotterdam conservatory with Margreet Honig and Yiddish with Mira Rafalowicz and at New York University, Oxford Summer University and La Maison de la Culture Yiddish/Bibliothèque Medem in Paris.Shura Lipovsky teaches master classes for singers, repertoire classes of Yiddish songs and workshops in Hassidic dance, songs and stories.
 Shura has taught and performed at KlezFests and Yiddish and Jewish Culture Festivals worldwide and has worked with a plethora of world-class musicians from Europe and the United States.

 |Polina Shepherd (Brighton)